How Early Should You Arrive at the Cruise Port?

 Embarkation day is the start of the cruise vacation, and a little preparation can make the experience much smoother.

-For most travelers, the goal is simply to begin the trip in a relaxed and organized way.
+For most families, the goal is simply to begin the trip in a relaxed and organized way.

-Once you’re onboard, the rest of the cruise becomes much easier to settle into.
+Once you are onboard, the rest of the cruise becomes much easier to settle into.